10 Reasons I wouldn’t buy an iPhone (yet)

 Retromobile 2009 – a green veteran and vintage car exhibition in Paris

-Posted by jerry on February 9th, 2009 — Posted in Journal, Steam, Technology, Travel
+Posted by Jerry on February 9th, 2009 — Posted in Journal, Steam, Technology, Travel

 The 2009 Retromobile show in Paris is on 6-15 Feb and displays a range of European marques from veteran, vintage, classic and later.
 But this show has a twist – one of its key themes is green technology, so the show displays a number of cars from the turn of the 19-20 Century using alternative fuels, including electric, steam, hybrid, and compressed air vehicles from over 100 years ago.